mariocervera/UtilityLibrary/README.md

 (2) A generic backtracking algorithm, which can be easily adapted to context to obtain a systematic way to iterate through all possible configurations of a search space.

-(3) Breadth-first search and depth-first search algorithms for visiting every edge and vertex of a graph.
+(3) A breadth-first search and a depth-first search algorithm for visiting every edge and vertex of a graph.

 References: